Thressa Stadtman: Life

 In 1920, she was born in Sterling, New York.
 In 1940, she graduated from Cornell University, with a B.S. in Microbiology, and in 1942, with a M.S. in Microbiology and Nutrition.
 In 1949, she graduated from University of California, Berkeley, with a Ph.D. in Microbial Biochemistry.
-Her thesis was titled "Studies on Methane Fermentations", and subsequently worked as a postdoc for Christian B. Anfinsen.
+Her thesis was titled "Studies on Methane Fermentations", and subsequently worked as a postdoc for Christian B. Anfinsen at Harvard Medical School.

 She was married to Earl Reece Stadtman whom she met when they were both graduate students at the University of California, Berkeley.
 They were both hired by what was then the National Heart Institute in 1950 becoming the first husband-and-wife team at the National Institutes of Health.
 They both oversaw their own biochemistry labs and collaborated closely.
 In 2005, they were both honored by the NIH with an exhibit titled "The Stadtman Way: A Tale of Two Biochemists at NIH."